dictation-toolbox/aenea/README.rst

 Virtual machines have a nasty tendency to not be up-to-date and at any rate they increase the attack surface.
 Therefore I recommend that you select "Host-only adapter" in virtual box so that the virtual machine can only connect to your computer and not to the Internet, thus limiting its potential to get compromised.

 Please remember that the server simply accepts any connection made to it and will execute the commands given, and that command streams are not encrypted.
 I hope to address this in the future, but for now I strongly suggest only running the system on a network you trust (i.e., VirtualBox's subnet).
-Be careful at other virtual machines you may run on the same system cannot access it, if you are concerned about security.
+Be careful that other virtual machines you may run on the same system cannot access it, if you are concerned about security.

 Performance
 ---------------